Epsilon factors as algebraic characters on the smooth dual of $\mathrm{GL}_n$: Abstract

 \section{Abstract}

 Let $K$ be a non-archimedean local field and let $G = \GL_n(K)$.
-We have shown in previous work that the smooth dual $\Irr(G)$ admits a complex structure: it is the disjoint union of smooth algebraic varieties, each of which is the quotient of a complex torus by a product of symmetric groups.
-In this article we show how the local constants interface with this complex structure.
-The local constants, up to a constant term, factor as characters through the corresponding complex tori.
-For the arithmetically unramified smooth dual of $\GL_n$, the smooth varieties form a single extended quotient, namely $T\q W$ where $T$ is a maximal torus in the complex Langlands dual $\GL_n(\C)$, and $W$ is the Weyl group.
-In this case, we have explicit formulas for the local constants.
+We have shown in previous work that the smooth dual $\Irr(G)$ admits a complex structure: in this article we show how the epsilon factors interface with this complex structure.
+The epsilon factors, up to a constant term, factor as invariant characters through the corresponding complex tori.
+For the arithmetically unramified smooth dual of $\GL_n$, we provide explicit formulas for the invariant characters.